KanekiEzz/Sharingan-Advice/README.md

   * **React.js**: A JavaScript library for building user interfaces.

   * **Tailwind CSS**: A utility-first CSS framework for styling the front end.

-  * **Framer Motion**: Used for adding animations and transitions to the user interface.

 ## Showcase :sparkler: